Summary: "A top-quality, properly salted cod can easily last over a year while maintaining all its organoleptic properties intact."

-- Salinity level and dehydration
+- Salinity and dehydration level

 - Origin and quality of the fish